 Eligibility for Senior events

-For a club-restricted tournament such as the RCFC Championship series, this restriction does not apply.
-Youth fencers should consult with their coach to find out whether the RCFC Championship tournaments are appropriate for them.
+For a club-restricted tournament such as the RCFC In-House events, this restriction does not apply.

 Youth-12 is the boundary